Seed Fund sees impressive return on investment

 Duke University's Energy Research Seed Fund kick-starts new multidisciplinary research teams.
 This helps Duke researchers obtain important preliminary results they can use to secure external funding.

-Thanks to generous support from the Office of the Provost, Trinity College of Arts & Sciences, the Pratt School of Engineering, and the Information Initiative at Duke (iiD), the fifth annual round of seed grant funding (application deadline was Feb.
-2, 2018) featured three categories:
+Thanks to generous support from the Office of the Provost, Trinity College of Arts & Sciences, the Pratt School of Engineering, and the Information Initiative at Duke (iiD), the sixth annual round of seed grant funding (application deadline Monday, Jan.
+14, 2019) features three categories:

 - Seed Grants, which will provide up to $45,000 for new research conducted by teams led by Duke faculty members, at least two of which represent different disciplines, schools, or departments.
 The performance period for Seed Grants is 12 months.